jaflo/umlauter/README.md

 # Umlauter

 Corrects common German transcriptions like frueher to use the proper Umlaut ü (früher).
+Available for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/umlauter/) and coming soon for Chrome.

+Installation requires access to websites to correct typing in input boxes.
+All data is processed locally and is not sent to remote servers!

 ## Why?